-Chemical Lawsuits: Employees of Ohio Chemical Production Plants at Risk of Mesothelioma and Other Serious Illnesses
+Chemical Lawsuits: Employees of Ohio Chemical Production Plants and oil refineries at Risk of Mesothelioma and Other Serious Illnesses

 There are many health hazards associated with working in an oil refinery or chemical production facility.
 The most common dangers include inhaling toxic fumes and asbestos fibers that cause serious illness and even death.